Which city is cheaper, Beirut or Amman?

 It's quite sunny in Beirut.
 The sun comes out a lot this time of the year in Amman.
 Amman usually receives around the same amount of sunshine as Beirut during summer.
 Amman gets 364 hours of sunny skies, while Beirut receives 369 hours of full sun in the summer.

 Amman is around the same temperature as Beirut in the summer.
-The temperature in Amman is usually 25°C (77°F) in July, and Beirut stays around 27°C (81°F).
+The daily temperature in Amman averages around 25°C (77°F) in July, and Beirut fluctuates around 27°C (81°F).

 Both Beirut and Amman during the autumn are popular places to visit.
-Plenty of visitors come to Amman because of the warm tropical climate that lasts throughout the year.
-Plenty of visitors come to Beirut because of the warm tropical climate that lasts throughout the year.
+Plenty of visitors come to Amman because of the warm climate and sunshine that lasts throughout the year.
+Warm weather and sunshine bring visitors to Beirut year-round.

 Amman usually gets less rain in October than Beirut.
 Amman gets 26 mm (1 in) of rain, while Beirut receives 60 mm (2.4 in) of rain this time of the year.